 You may want to also read Basement Construction Cost.

-You can use the construction estimating software for any home plan you choose.
+You can use the construction estimating software for most any home plan you choose.

 Good luck, Carl Heldmann